DECT NR+ physical layer

 The whole DECT NR+ protocol stack consists of four layers:

-For more details about the DECT NR+ protocol stack, refer to the nRF9161 DECT NR+ product specification page.
+For more details about the DECT NR+ protocol stack, refer to the nRF9151 DECT NR+ product specification or the nRF9161 DECT NR+ product specification, depending on the SiP you are using.

 The DECT NR+ PHY firmware implements only the physical layer of the protocol stack.